Emily3403/Suwudo/README.md

 behaviour.
 The only way to set your own insults is by setting `badpass_message`.
 This has the limitation of being a single, hard-coded message rather than a list of insults.

+So I've decided to create my own workaround.

 ## Installation

 ## Danger mitigation: root shell